In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Pork sausages with cabbage “steaks” and pineapple slaw

-Cabbage “steaks” might sound like an oxymoron, but we guarantee you’re gonna love this side.
-We’ll let you in on the secrets: a generous slather of sambal mayo and a nice long sear equals all-star flavor.
+Cabbage “steaks” might sound like an oxymoron, but we guarantee you’re going to love this side.
+A generous slather of sambal mayo and a good sear equal all-star flavor.

 In your bag